hapax/hapax.github.io/assets/chuzenji.md

 falls in the water; guileless laughter.
 Clumsy Otousan!
-Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by the reality of a headless swan;
+Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by the apparition of a headless swan.
-a perfect specimen of the Chuzenji grotesque.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2v2.png" />
 </div>
 </figure>

-The town has other disquieting familiars.
+The town has other, less disquieting, familiars.
-Further along the main road is the frontage of *Hotel Lake Garden* (ホテル・レイク・ ガ－デン), sprawling, abandoned to the weather, a portrait of ruin in crumbling lace and peeling wallpaper.
+Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling frontage once offering travellers the trifold amenities of bath, teppenyaki, and hotel.
-Two inexplicable guardians keep watch over the ruin: a frog and an owl.
-Their presence is melancholy and yet somehow comforting.
+Long abandoned, is now offers little more than a dereliction of weeds, rust, and lace curtains Hideo Nakata might approve of.
+The hotel section is bookended by two inexplicable objects: a large stone toad (technically, sitting in the teppenyaki carpark) and a wooden owl.
+Though neither belong, both are comforting.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />